Addressing the waste problem

 LafargeHolcim is the second biggest waste reuser globally

 In 2020 we reused 46 million tons of waste.
 The decline from 2019 (48m tons) is due to the pandemic and lower total production.
 On the other hand, we increased by 4% our recycling ratio, which measures waste used per ton of product sold.
 We transformed 5 million tonnes of waste into alternative fuels, recycling its minerals and recovering its energy.
 Co-processing alternative fuels is 11% of all the waste we recycled and it includes almost 2 million tonnes of plastic waste.

 Resource preservation and efficiency along the value chain

 In order to meet the needs for housing and infrastructure we aim to increase the efficiency of the resources we use: improved use of primary raw materials and energy.
 This includes upstream activities (e.g. the use of non-recyclable waste in industrial processes) as well as downstream services (e.g. the recycling of construction & demolition waste and the integration of recycled materials in our products).

 100 times more waste recovered than waste generated

 We reuse, recover and/or recycle waste materials in our own production processes where feasible, minimize the generation of any hazardous and other waste, and dispose of waste using safe and responsible methods.
 All our plants must have an internal waste management plan defined based on the waste hierarchy: We actively seek to prevent, reduce, recycle, co-process and only at a last stage landfill the waste we produce in our operations.
-With 100 times more waste from externals reused than internally generated (46Mt vs. 0.4 Mt), we further help society to become waste neutral.
+With 100 times more waste from externals reused than internally generated and disposed of externally (46Mt vs. 0.4 Mt), we further help society to become waste neutral.

 Solutions accelerating efficient use of resources